Demolition Permit Requirements in Spring Valley, CA

 Plan review & approval

-Typical processing time in Spring Valley: About 1 week.
+Typical processing time: about 1 week.
 Application review and permit issuance.

 Week 4+